mirka-henninger/contrastanalysis/README.md

 Contrast analyses are a sensible alternative to standard variance analyses as it allows to test specific, directed, a priori hypotheses.
 This leads to results that are easier to interpret and effects can be detected with a higher power.

-The package can be installed using the <devtools>-package:
+The package can be installed using the devtools-package:
 ----------------------------------------------------------

 ``` r